Home » Resources (LIST)

 near Durham, AR

 Terra Studios is located in the Ozark Mountains near Fayetteville, Arkansas.
 Visitors can immediately discern this place is dedicated to the creative and artistic spirit.
-Terra visitors can stroll along the wooded paths through the mural garden, walk the stunning labyrinth built of rock, rest by the pond & gazebo, view all the fantastic creatures of art throughout the grounds, explore the pottery showroom, and watch skilled glassworkers create the now famous Bluebird of Happiness®.
+Terra visitors can stroll along the wooded paths through the mural garden, walk the stunning Labyrinth built of rock, rest by the pond & gazebo, view all the fantastic creatures of art throughout the grounds, explore the pottery showroom, and watch skilled glassworkers create the now famous Bluebird of Happiness®.
 A wonderful place to visit; stay for a couple of days and really experience Terra.

 A fresh bakery, Ozark Country Natural Breads, is located directly across the road from the Park.